oozkaya/42_override/level04/Ressources/README.md

 See our assembly interpretation in [source file](../source.c)

 So first of all, we notice that we have a fork and then we execute `gets` wich is vulnerable.
-After trying a buffer overflow to execute a shellcode with `execve("/bin/sh")` the program terminates with the message `no exec() for you`.
+After trying a buffer overflow to execute a shellcode with `execve("/bin/sh")` the program terminates with `SIGHUP`.

 Indeed after some reflexions, we notice that after the fork, the parent process doesn't allow the child process to execute `execve` command :
 `execve` command called by child process sends a `SIGTRAP` signal, which lets the control back to the parent process who kills the child procress and stops the program.

-So the exploit would be to give it something else than `execve("/bin/sh")` => why not trying a shellcode who read/open the file `/home/users/level05/.pass` ?
+So the exploit would be to give it something else than `execve("/bin/sh")` => why not trying a shellcode which read/open the file `/home/users/level05/.pass` ?

 First the offset :